 Vehicle XY Plotter

 ISO 15037-1:2006 block

 Display ISO standard measurement signals in the Simulation Data Inspector, including steering wheel angle and torque, longitudinal and lateral velocity, and sideslip angle

 Optionally, you can enable or disable the 3D visualization environment.
-For the 3D visualization engine platform requirements and hardware recommendations, see 3D Visualization Engine Requirements and Limitations.
+For the 3D visualization engine platform requirements and hardware recommendations, see Unreal Engine Simulation Environment Requirements and Limitations.
 After you open the reference application, in the Visualization subsystem, open the 3D Engine block.
 Set these parameters.

 3D Engine to Enabled.

 Scene to one of the scenes, for example

 To position the vehicle in the scene: